ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 Remember the name you enter in the options page or in the yaml file, you'll need it to connect later!

-Note that the basic Player Options page doesn't allow you to change all advanced options, such as excluding particular units or upgrades.
-Go through the [Weighted Options](https://archipelago.gg/weighted-options) page for that.

 Check out [Creating a YAML](https://archipelago.gg/tutorial/Archipelago/setup/en#creating-a-yaml) for more game-agnostic information.

 ### Common yaml questions